charlestontechnology/charlestontechnology.github.io/README.md

 Add this file to your branch and send a PR so we can merge the change and add you to the list of amazing professionals and enthusiats in the Charleston tech community. :sunglasses:

-For companies, we have the same process with slightly different fields:
+For companies, we have the same process with slightly different fields, with the files located in _companies:

 ```
 ---